PROFIT: Projection-based Test in Longitudinal Functional Data: Projection-based Functional Invariance Test (PROFIT)

-The projection based functional invariance test, or PROFIT, formally assess the null hypothesis (\ref{eqn:H0intro}), $H_0: \mu(\cdot, t)\equiv \mu(\cdot, t')$ for all $t\neq t'$ by simultaneous testing of (\ref{eqn: H04}) for $k=1, \ldots, K$ and using a Bonferroni multiple testing correction to control for the familywise error rate.
+The projection based functional invariance test, or PROFIT, formally assess the null hypothesis (\ref{eqn:H0intro}), $H_0: \mu(\cdot, t)\equiv \mu(\cdot, t')$ for all $t\neq t'$ by simultaneous testing of (\ref{eqn: H04}) for $k=1, \ldots, K$ and using a Bonferroni's multiple test correction to control for the familywise error rate.
 For any $\alpha \in (0,1)$ and $K \geq 1$, PROFIT is defined by the rejection region

-where $pLRT_{\infty, k}$ denotes the distribution on the right hand side of~(\ref{eqn: Nulldistr}) for $k=1, \ldots, K$.
-The next corollary states that this rejection region has a probability controlled by the nominal level $\alpha$, when the null hypothesis is true.

-\begin{corollary} Assume the setup and the conditions of the Theorem~\ref{theorem: pLRTnulldist}, and furthermore, assume that the null hypothesis described in ~(\ref{eqn:H0intro}) is true.
+The next corollary states that this rejection region has a probability controlled by the nominal level $\alpha$, when the null hypothesis is true. \begin{corollary} Assume the setup and the conditions of the Theorem~\ref{theorem: pLRTnulldist}, and furthermore, assume that the null hypothesis described in~(\ref{eqn:H0intro}) is true.
 Then, for any $K$